 *Applicable to all County Court and Probation Employees other than those probation employees in the Administrative Office.

-Amended 3-28-07; amended 7-2-14
+Amended 3-28-07; amended 7-2-14; amended 7-9-15.

-A former employee returning to work in the same position within the Supreme Court Personnel System may be rehired at the same rate the employee was receiving when he/she left employment with the Court, except that the rate must not be less than the hiring rate or higher than the Maximum Rate of the current salary grade.
+If separated in good standing, a former employee returning to work in the same position within the Supreme Court Personnel System may be rehired at the same rate the employee was receiving when he/she left employment with the Court, except that the rate must not be less than the hiring rate or higher than the Maximum Rate of the current salary grade.

 The Supreme Court may authorize a general alteration in the salary schedule based upon appropriations made available.
 When such an "across the board" adjustment is authorized, all employees subject to the salary schedule shall receive an alteration in salary in the amount authorized.

 Part‑time clerk magistrates shall be paid a monthly salary proportionate to that which would be paid under full‑time employment.
-Temporary employees shall be paid at the hiring rate (Step 1) of the applicable salary grade.
+Temporary employees shall be paid at the hiring rate of the applicable salary grade.